Bipolar Disorder And Exercise

 Really don’t feel like exercising

-Having a workout partner that knows about your bipolar disorder is one method that might be able to motivate you, even when you’re depressed.
+Having a workout partner that knows about your bipolar disorder is one method that might help to motivate you, even when you’re depressed.
 If you prefer exercising alone, consider the reward system.
 Promise yourself a treat, if you just get in ten minutes of activity.

 Managing Bipolar Disorder with Exercise

 Exercise won’t cure bipolar disorder nor will it prevent depression.
-However, it can help you manage your symptoms and possibly make them seem a little less severe.
+However, it can help you manage your symptoms and possibly make them seem a little less severe.2

 The increase in endorphins can help with depression, along with the boost in adrenalin.
 Exercising regularly will tone muscles and can help you lose some weight.
 It can also help prevent the weight gain that comes with some bipolar disorder medications.
 When you look your best and feel healthy, you might experience fewer episodes of depression.